rust-lang/rfcs/text/0000-inline-const.md

 variant of closures: `|| 42`.
 This is backwards compatible with the current proposal.

-Eventually, I would like to try making any expression that could possibly panic inelgible for implicit promotion.
+Eventually, I would like to try making any expression that could possibly panic ineligible for implicit promotion.
 This includes *all* `const fn` calls as well as all arithmetic expressions (e.g., `&(0u32 - 1)`), which currently work due to [the way MIR is lowered][arith-assert].
 Even though bitwise operators can never panic, I would also stop promoting them to be consistent.
 This would